The Beginner’s Guide to Email Design With Examples

 In other words, a good email design is indispensable if you want to be successful in email marketing.

-But, where do you start since designing an email is not easy-peasy lemon squeezy?
-To help you, we created this email design guide covering components of email design, best practices, and trends.
+But where do you start since designing a beautiful email is not easy-peasy lemon squeezy?
+To help you, we've created this email design guide covering components of a good email design, best practices to follow, and examples to take inspiration from.

 What is email design?

-Why does the design of the emails matter?
+Why does the design of the email matter?

-No matter how compelling a copy you have written, no one will read it if it's not presented using the right layout, formatting, and color.
-People who open your email and see a bad design will avoid reading further.
+No matter how compelling a copy you have written, no one will read it if it doesn’t look good.
+People who open your email and see bad design elements will avoid reading further.
 This will impact your engagement rate and leave a bad impression on the reader.

 That's why the design of the email matters.
 It strengthens your copy by giving it a visually appealing look and inviting readers to engage with it.

-Use these below configurations to make email components look more engaging and attractive to users, if you want to know more about the below components check out this guide about email design system.
+There are some email design components that you need to keep in mind to make the email look more engaging and attractive to users.
+If you want to know more about the below components, check out this guide about email design system.

-Border radius With a border-radius, you can adjust the roundness of corners of an element.
-The higher the radius value, the elements will get round corners.
+Border radius The roundness of the corners of an element.
+The higher the radius value, the more rounded the corners of the elements will be.

 Let's discuss essential components of an email that must be designed well to ensure better engagement and interactivity.